 Harvest of the Month: Watermelon

-When the melons get to market, you can choose the best one by selecting a firm, symmetrical fruit that has no bruises, cuts or dents.
+In that way, there’s probably not a lot that has changed about the watermelon in the thousands of years that it’s been grown.
+In other ways, though, there’s been considerable change: The fruit has been bred to be sweeter and more palatable than the first melons, which were prized in southern Africa more for their ability to store water than for their flavor.
+To get the best melon in your market, select a firm, symmetrical fruit that has no bruises, cuts or dents.
 The melon should seem heavy for its size, and if you see a creamy-yellow spot on one side, that’s OK: It’s where the melon sat on the ground while ripening in the sun.

-Once you get it home, a fresh melon will be good for up to three or four weeks before you cut into it.
+Once you get your watermelon home, you can store it in a cool place up to three or four weeks before you cut into it.
 Once you do slice it, eat it within a day, even if it’s stored in the refrigerator.
-But that shouldn’t be a problem.
-Who can wait for that refreshing summer flavor?
+Of course, that won’t be a problem.
+Once sliced, melons typically don’t last long.

 Tags: food, harvest of the month, Healthy Choices